lkcozy/code-notes/notes/communication/writing/writing_academic.md

 - Gaming and simulation is taking center stage (gaining prominence)
 - An emphasis on domain awareness and collaboration can help create additional traction across industries.
 - Greater awareness will aid in the evolution of these key technologies.
+- Research shows that `pairing` intuition `with` analytical thinking `helps` you make better decisions.

 ## Challenges